Keyboard shortcuts

 We can estimate overall performance by repeating this process for a large set of questions and calculating the average score of the LLM's responses.

-This presents a classic chicken-and-egg problem: how can we be sure that the judge LLM is reliable?
-One way to find this out is to have a human judge evaluate the responses and check whether the human judge's score is correlated with the judge LLM's score.
+We can find out by having a human judge evaluate the responses and check whether the human judge's score is correlated with the judge LLM's score.
 If it is, we can be reasonably confident that the judge LLM is a good judge.
-Still, LLM-as-a-judge approaches remain difficult to calibrate and validate, and they require careful design, testing, and ongoing human oversight to ensure credibility.
+Even better, we can collect multiple human judgments and check how well the LLM's score correlates with those judgments while paying special attention to the scores where all the human judges agree.